Project 4: Programmable Lights

 |111||rotate the LR left by one position (leftmost bit becomes rightmost bit)|

 The lightrom should take one input signal addr that should be a 4-bit std_logic_vector.
+This is the address of the instruction to return.
 It should have one output signal data that should be a 3-bit std_logic_vector.
+This is the instruction to be executed.

 The content of your architecture should be a single conditional signal assignment.
 You can use the following for testing.
 Later, you will need to write your own program.
 The 3-bit values stored at each address location are the program.